We're Here if You Have a Question

 The Complicated Truth About Plastic

-We assume the water bottle containing that pure, natural spring water we drink, the microwave-safe plastic container we prepare our meals in, or the Styrofoam cup holding a hot beverage is protecting our food and drinks.
+We assume the water bottle containing that pure, natural spring water we drink, the microwave-safe plastic food container we prepare our meals in, or the Styrofoam cup holding a hot beverage is protecting our food and drinks.

 Rather, plastics are actually breaking down in landfills and leaching chemicals into the environment, including endocrine-disrupting plasticizers like BPA or phthalates, flame retardants, and even toxic heavy metals that are ultimately absorbed into our diets and bodies.